 Lydia's has a super short menu, but brunch on their patio is basically perfect.
 Dishes like the "Hot Mess" -- two eggs with potatoes, ham, cheddar, onions, and blackstone gravy -- will help you feel like less of one yourself.

 This casual Crescent Hill staple is known for delivering hot and spicy Nashville-style fried chicken.
 What makes Joella's unique is that its brined overnight and sauced to order with five levels of spice available; depending on your preference, go high on the heat ("Fire In Da Hole Inferno" level), or get yours sweet and mild.
 Kale and broccoli slaw sides add crunch and cool down your palate.

-This elegant and proudly Kentuckian spot backed by the unlikely pairing of a local Louisville lawyer and My Morning Jacket drummer Patrick Hallahan serves American fare with down-home charm.
-Come in for stylish takes on American classics, like the country pate and bourbon spiked fries, or the oysters with bourbon mignonette.
-And when you're doing eating, head to the late-night bar and performance venue, where acts hand-picked by Mr. Hallahan himself keep the party going 'til well past midnight.
+This industrial-chic and proudly Kentuckian spot backed by the unlikely pairing of a local Louisville lawyer and My Morning Jacket drummer Patrick Hallahan serves American fare with down-home charm.
+Come in for stylish takes on American classics, like the country pate and bourbon-spiked fries, or the oysters with bourbon mignonette.
+When you're finished eating, head to the secret late-night bar and performance venue upstairs, Lola, where acts hand-picked by Mr. Hallahan himself keep the party going into the wee hours of the night.

 Serving up diner food classics like burgers for lunch and dinner and for breakfasts eggs any way with your choice of meat and a side of hash browns.
 It's your classic American diner fare.

 This distillery is responsible for eight different types of American Brandy, with varieties like Craft Distilled, Absinthe Blanche, and Immature.
 Pro Tip: Try them out on the distillery's front deck or the top deck with views of Louisville.